Self storage: Hong Kong

 Fire safety regulation and compliance in self storage facilities in Hong Kong became a focal point after the deaths of two firefighters in the Amoycan Industrial Centre fire that happened in June 2016.
 The fire led to discussion in the Legislative Council, and the subsequent tightening of guidelines led to the closure of several operators and prosecution of others.

 Singapore

 The industry in Singapore underwent a lengthy review by the industrial development agency, JTC Corporation (JTC) which started in 2021 with a moratorium on self-storage use requests for industrial land, in the latter's prioritization of sufficient industrial land for future manufacturing use.

 The review, which concluded in January 2025 and took effect in April, affected major players with regional presence like StorHub, Extra Space, Storefriendly, and Lock+Store, as well as fewer than 10 smaller counterparts, where facilities in land zoned for heavy manufacturing— or in core areas prioritized for non-self storage usage—have to move out after their lease expiry.
 Some of these lease expiry range from two to four years, with some extending to 2030.
 All new sublet, assignment and lease renewal applications for self-storage activities outside of land reserved for self storage will be subject to assessment by JTC.

+Thailand

+Self storage is a comparatively young real estate segment in Thailand, having emerged in the 2000s and expanded rapidly in the 2010s.
+Growth has been attributed to urbanisation, shrinking condominium unit sizes, and demand from small and medium-sized enterprises and e-commerce sellers, with the sector generally treated by investors as an alternative asset class rather than a core one.
+Facilities are concentrated in Bangkok, with a smaller presence in Phuket, Pattaya, Chiang Mai and other provincial centres.